-La Oveja Negra cheese has a high moisture content, giving it a creamy mouth-feel despite its slightly crumbly texture.
+La Oveja Negra cheese has a high moisture content, making it creamy on the palate despite its slightly crumbly texture.
 The cheese has a buttery, lanolin scent.
-Its flavour is nutty, herbaceous, sweet and savoury at the same time, and more complex than mass-produced Manchegos.
+Its flavour is nutty, herbaceous, sweet and savoury at the same time, and more complex than industrially-produced Manchegos.

 The cheese is available in three stages of maturity: semi-curado (3+ months), curado (6+ months), and añejo (12+ months).

 RUTH RASKIN, CHEESE QUALITY MANAGER AT THE FINE CHEESE CO.,